laurentj/slimerjs/docs/configuration.rst

 Profiles
 ========

-A profile is a directory where XulRunner/Firefox (and so SlimerJS), store many things:
+A profile is a directory where Firefox (and so SlimerJS), store many things:

 - preferences (Mozilla options)
 - cache files